Presentation Auto-Timer for PPT & PDF

 Key insight: Professional speakers often build subconscious rituals.
 A reliable automatic timer becomes an invisible crutch — you never think about it, but itʼs always there.

 FlyClock is not a PowerPoint plugin.
-It's a system‑level presentation‑sensing engine that monitors your screen state across Windows, macOS, and Linux.
+It's a system‑level presentation‑sensing engine we call Fullscreen Sense™ Technology that monitors your screen state across Windows, macOS, and Linux.

 Step‑by‑step: from F5 to automatic countdown